Bhojpuri literature: Siddha Literature

 Some scholars, trace the literary history of Bhojpuri from Siddha Literature.
 Siddha saints were follower of Mahayana Buddhism, who composed some of early verses in Bhojpuri.
 Some notable Siddha poets who composed in Bhojpuri are Saharpada, Kukkuripa and Tilopa.

 Nath Literature

 This is written Between 8th to 11th century by the Nath saints.
 Some famous Nath saints who wrote in Bhojpuri are.
 Chauranginath, Machhendranatha, Gorakhnath.

+Gahadavala Dynasty Literature

+The Ukti-Vyakti-Prakaran, attributed to Damodar Pandit, a scholar associated with the court of Gahadavala king Govindachandra, is an early bilingual grammatical work containing parallel Sanskrit and Bhojpuri sentences.
+It provides valuable information about the Bhojpuri language and the society of the Banaras region during the 12th century.

 Medieval Period (1325-1875)

 In this period, Bhojpuri literature flourished through the Bhakti movements and folklores.